mitnk/sendtokindle/README.md

 Send to Kindle
 ==============

-A Chrome/Firefox Add-on which let you Send blog articles to your Kindle.
+A Chrome/Firefox Add-on which let you send blog articles to your Kindle.
-Just by pushing a button in the browser.
+Just by pushing a button on the browser.

 Firefox